npnkhoi/npnkhoi.github.io/about.markdown

 Hello!
 This page serves as my informal and 'non-standard' self-introduction.

-## Who I really am

-I have been consistenly fascinated by numbers and computers.
-Since 2015, I have learned Math and coding a lot.
-I started out as a Math student in grade schools, then switched to Computer Science because of the job prospects.
-But to be fair, programming feels like telekenesis to me.
+I have been consistenly fascinated by numbers and computers, probably since 2015 when I began to specialize my training in Maths and coding.
+I started out as a Math student in grade schools, before switching to Computer Science for better job prospects.
+But to be fair, programming always feels as magical as telekenesis to me.
 I may skip a lunch to try building a mobile app, for no reason.

 Regarding my personalities, my friends tell me that I am philosophical and optimistic.
 I usually ask people about their purposes in life.
 I believe most people are born with a purely kind heart, grow into badness at varying degrees, and can be good if they will.

 I love team sports.
-I mostly play ultiamate frisbee and badminton, and enjoy watching soccer.
+I mostly play ultiamate frisbee and badminton, and while watching soccer.

-If you have anything in common with me, please say hi.
+If you have anything in common with me, say hi!
 I do like making new friends.

 ## Hall of Shame
 *In reversed chronological order.
 To be updated.*